 To address food insecurity challenges experienced by Utica University students in need by providing them with easily accessible and local nutritional resources, free of charge, and in doing so, promoting their overall well-being and pursuit for academic excellence.

 Tangerine Grove Food Pantry

 Utica University's Tangerine Grove food pantry provides necessities to students and staff in need regardless of age, culture, race, religion, or gender identification.

 1605 Genesee Street, Utica, NY 13501

-Utica College recently established a partnership with the First Presbyterian Church “Seeds of Hope” food pantry to assist students in accessing food and other personal items who may otherwise experience difficulties in obtaining such products.
+Utica University recently established a partnership with the First Presbyterian Church “Seeds of Hope” food pantry to assist students in accessing food and other personal items who may otherwise experience difficulties in obtaining such products.
 Students in need are able to access the food pantry free of charge and confidentially.

 130 Eagle St, Utica, NY 13501

-Utica College has also developed a partnership with the Hope House, a local community soup kitchen.
+Utica University has also developed a partnership with the Hope House, a local community soup kitchen.
 The goal of the Hope House partnership is to have a place where students in need can receive full meals.